prof18/feed-flow/assets/storecopy/base/store_copy.md

 ## Short desc

-Minimalistic and opinionated RSS Reader
+Minimalistic RSS Reader

 ## Long desc

-Follow your favorite RSS feeds with FeedFlow, a minimalistic and opinionated RSS Reader.
+Follow your favorite RSS feeds with FeedFlow, a minimalistic RSS Reader.
 Enjoy a clutter-free reading experience as FeedFlow offers a minimalistic list and it opens the articles on their respective websites.

 Tailor your browsing experience by choosing your preferred browser.
 This way, you can choose your favorite privacy-focused browser to separate your reading experience from your main browser.